 Even if your parents give you a living allowance, they may not be able (or willing) to dip into their wallets at every request.
 This often leads financially inexperienced teens to rely too heavily on college credit cards, which can result in graduating with significant credit card debt on top of student loans.

-But a part-time job can fund or supplement your discretionary money without the need to resort to plastic.
+But a part-time job can fund or supplement your spending money without the need to resort to plastic.
 Plus, earning your own money grants you some financial independence, so you won’t have to account to your parents for every dime you spend.

 2. It Reduces College Debt